 Josep Maria Palet has a PhD in History with a speciality in Archaeology from the University of Barcelona (1994).
 His doctoral thesis published in 1997 focused on the territorial study of the Plain of Barcelona in antiquity.
 It received various prizes for its contributions to methodology and adding to the understanding of how ancient territories were structured.
 He furthered his studies at the Universities of Provence (France) and Stockholm (Sweden).
-He is a specialist in landscape archaeology and studies of the territories of the ancient world; archaeomorphology and archaeological surveys; the archaeology of high mountain areas; socio-environmental interactions; agricultural areas; centuriation; rural settlement; stockbreeding; and heritage management.
+He is a specialist in Landscape Archaeology and territorial analysis of the ancient world; archaeomorphology and archaeological surveys; the archaeology of high mountain areas; socio-environmental interactions; agricultural areas; centuriation; rural settlement; livestock; and archaeological heritage management.

 In 1996 and 1997 he worked under the supervision of Professor Philippe Leveau at the University of Provence as a postdoctoral researcher in various projects focusing on areas of Lower and Upper Provence and the French Alps.
 From 1998 to 2005 he was an associate researcher of the UMR 6573 at the CNRS-University of Provence.